go-text/typesetting/fontscan/readme.md

 However, since it is actually a big addition, we could also only add some parts and keep the remaining parts of fontscan in a third-party repository.
 Some suggestions :

-- only provide FindFont, with no substitutions.
+- only provide `FindFont`, with no substitutions.
 It would be very close to what [go-findfont](github.com/flopp/go-findfont) provides; the main additional feature being the possiblity to match font by aspect.

-- provide FindFont and support for substitutions.
-That would make the FindFont quite powerful on its own.
+- provide `FindFont` and support for family substitutions.
+That would make the `FindFont` quite powerful on its own.